-$^{^{6}}$ In fact, Bekaert, Harvey, Lundblad, and Siegel (2014) show that these ratings do predict political risk realizations, as measured by textual-based news of political risk related events.
+6In fact, Bekaert, Harvey, Lundblad, and Siegel (2014) show that these ratings do predict political risk realizations, as measured by textual-based news of political risk related events.

-Our approach assumes a rational world in which agents assign probabilities to political risk events and in which the CAPM holds.
+Our approach assumes a rational world in which agents assign probabilities to political risk events and in which discount rates reflect systematic risks, as is, for example, the case for the world CAPM.
 A more realistic model of the world involves Knightian uncertainty, where the right probabilities for political risk events and even the range of events may not be fully knowable.
 In such a world, economic agents are likely to act more conservatively, thus potentially requiring larger discount rates.
 We believe that there is still value in our approach, as long as markets and the rating analysts account for the Knightian uncertainty.
 That is, countries with a more "uncertain" environment receive, everything else equal, higher spreads, and poorer political risk ratings.
 We feel that this is a plausible assumption.
 The problem is then how to translate our political risk spreads into a political risk probability for use in a discounted cash flow analysis.
 Under Knightian uncertainty, the CAPM is not likely to hold and the discount rate model would have to be changed.
 Our contribution lies in political risk measurement and a concrete proposal to conduct capital budgeting with political risk adjustments.
 Deriving a new equilibrium model for a world with Knightian uncertainty is far beyond the scope of this article.